sgoldenlab/simba/docs/Tutorial_tools.md

 # How to use tools to process videos in SimBA

-We have developed tools video and image processing tools and incorporated them into the overall SimBA pipeline.
+We have developed video and image processing tools and incorporated them into the overall SimBA pipeline.
 However, many of the tools are useful on their own or in "one-off" situations.
 To make these easily accessible, the tools have been incorporated into their own space within the GUI, and are described below.

 ![alt-text-1](/images/tools2.PNG "tools2")